zer0fl4g/Nanomite/readme.md

 ###Version 0.1 beta 10
 + fixed display of wrong function offset in callstack
 + fixed a bug which didn´t break on module ep if "break on system ep" was selected
++ fixed a bug which lead to a crash if a wow64 file has ordinal imports
++ fixed a bug in the disassembly view which caused ungentle down scrolling
++ fixed a crash on context menus if not debugging something
 + added display of current PID/TID in mainwindow title
 + added function view
 + added and cleaned context menus